casangi/casadocs/docs/_files/calibration-and-visibility-data/single-dish-calibration/single-dish-data-calibration-and-reduction.rst

            4  XX  YY

-      From this output, we see the science spectral windows are 17, 19, 21 and 23, and have 4096 channels, while the $T_{sys}$ spectral windows at 5, 7, 9 and 11 have 128 channels.
+      From this output, we see the science spectral windows are 17, 19, 21 and 23, and have 4096 channels, while the Tsys\ :math:`T_{sys}` spectral windows at 5, 7, 9 and 11 have 128 channels.